Crypto137/MHServerEmu/docs/Setup.md

 2. Launch the game.

-3. Start MHServerEmu.
-   *Note: the game sometimes crashes if you launch it after MHServerEmu.*
+3. Start MHServerEmu. *Note: the game sometimes crashes if you launch it after MHServerEmu.*

 4. Log in with any email and password.

 If everything works correctly, the server should display client connection information.

-*Note: you can launch the game without Steam by running MarvelHeroesOmega.exe with the following arguments: -solidstate -nobitraider -nosteam.
+*Note: you can launch the game without Steam by running MarvelHeroesOmega.exe with the following arguments: -solidstate -nosteam.
 There will be a DownloadChunkManifest error, but the game will start anyway.*